REQUIRED COURSES (skip to ELECTIVE COURSES)

 NGG CORE IV: Seminar-Related Journal Club.
 The goals of this weekly course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday MINS seminar series.
 Each Monday session will consist of two 25-minute presentations of a research paper related to that week’s Wednesday seminar.
 Each presentation will be followed by a student-led discussion (~15 minutes).
 Each Wednesday session consists of attending the one-hour formal MINS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
 Attendance at both the Monday and Wednesday sessions is required.
 Papers are posted on the web at the Neuroscience Journal Club site.
 Each student who is not presenting is required to read and be prepared to discuss each of the two papers assigned weekly.
 Following the first class, subsequent presentations will be by first year students.
 You will sign up for presentations and lunch with the seminar speakers at the first Journal Club session.
 A faculty mentor will help presenters read and understand the assigned papers and prepare a power point presentation.
 Presenters should meet with their mentors at least twice to discuss the papers and polish the presentations.
 The schedule of Journal Club presenters is posted on the Neuroscience Journal Club website.
 Course Directors (Spring 2014): Heath Schmidt and Joel Mainland

 Note: A seminar schedule and papers are posted at the following link: Journal Club Papers.

-NGG 510 (PHRM 510) Neurotransmitter Signaling & Pharmacology (Fall - every year).
+NGG 510 (PHRM 510) Neurotransmitter Signaling & Pharmacology (Spring of even years).
 The goals of this course are two-fold: 1) Provide in-depth information on neurotransmitters and their associated signaling systems.
 Emphasis will be placed on the wealth of new molecular information that has been gathered to examine how neurons function and communicate (one class per week).
 2) Develop skills to appreciate, present and critically evaluate the current literature in neurotransmitter signaling and neuropharmacology (one class per week).
 Course Directors: Steve Thomas, Chris Pierce and Teresa Reyes